abid-khan/spring-security-rest/README.md

 A user session is initiated and an unique id is generated once user  successfully logs into the system.
 The same session id is send to the server in next subsequent requests by the client.
 The user session is destroyed once user logs out or it is idle for more than specified duration.
 This whole process is statefull.

 As REST advocates stateless session mechanism, to have above mentioned behaviour we have  classified URLs in two different categories.
- * One set starts with root context i.e. "/".
+ * One set starts with root context i.e. `/`.
 This set of URLs use statefull session.
- * Second set starts with "/api".
+ * Second set starts with `/api`.
 This set of URLs use stateless session.

 Also, to we have a scheduler configured which deletes expired or idle authorization tokens from the system.
-The frequency of the scheduler is configurable and discussed in detail in "How to Use" section.
+The frequency of the scheduler is configurable and discussed in detail in `How to Use` section.